SCOPE OF THIS CHAPTER

 When the child's placement is made, information regarding significant relationships and friendships should be obtained when completing the Placement Plan.

 The parents' views on contact with relatives and friends should be obtained.
 For procedures on Parental Consent, see Section 3, Parental Consent.

 The Placement Plan should include the planned contact (including overnight stays) for the child with relatives and friends both at and away from the home.

 Any such contact arrangements set out in the Placement Plan must be consistent with the child's Care Plan.
 The arrangements must also be consistent with any Contact Orders in force in favour of relatives and/or friends.

 Decisions to allow contact with relatives or friends should be made having regard to an assessment of any risks which the contact may pose to the child having regard to any relevant factors, including the need for the contact to be supervised.

 Although checks should not normally be required as a precondition of a child staying overnight with friends, in circumstances where it is considered necessary as a result of specific risks identified in the risk assessment, or where the child is to stay with adults regularly or frequently or for a prolonged period, checks on members of the relevant household should be made through the Disclosure and Barring Service, the Children's Services and Probation records for the relevant area.

-Where an assessment identifies the need for contact with a relative or friend to be supervised, the social worker should follow the same procedure as for 'Supervised Contact with Parents', contained in Contact with Parents/Adults and Siblings Procedure.
+Where an assessment identifies the need for contact with a relative or friend to be supervised, the social worker should follow the same procedure as for 'Supervised Contact with Parents', contained in Family Time / Contact Procedure.

 The Placement Plan should include the parameters within which visits or stays away from the home with friends may be agreed by the carer without prior consultation with the social worker, and whether agreement to such visits requires the carer to obtain parental consent.